 For many, owning real estate is the American dream.
 It affords you the opportunity to personalize your living space and feel connected to the community.
 By owning a home, you invest in the local activity, the block parties, and neighborly barbeques.
 You offer support to your neighbors and they, in return, offer support to you.
 Need a cup of sugar, dog sitter, or help with your gardening (especially advice on the age old debate: lawn gnome vs. plastic flamingo)?
 Take comfort in knowing that good neighbors will always be there for you.
 Most of all, owning real estate is a way to invest in your future.
 No matter where you go, your home will always give you a sense of rootedness, pride, family, and in most cases, a return on investment.

-When it comes to home ownership, the three most common types of property are the condominium (aka condo) and the single family detached home (aka house).
+When it comes to home ownership, the two most common types of property are the condominium (aka condo) and the single family detached home (aka house).
 Below we will discuss the pros and cons of each.

 Here are a few pros about owning a house: